How to Naturally Reduce the Symptoms of Menopause

 What are your options?

-Fortunately, there are side effect-free natural options for reducing the symptoms of menopause.
+Fortunately, there are natural options that may help reduce the symptoms of menopause.
 Here are a few of them:

-If you don’t have a regular exercise routine yet, now is the time to start.
-Studies show that exercise can alleviate post-menopausal feelings of stress, anxiety and depression, while simultaneously helping women to prevent weight gain.
+Studies show that exercise can relieve post-menopausal stress, anxiety, and depression, while simultaneously helping women prevent weight gain.
 This is important, because research shows that overweight women suffer from more hot flashes.

 2. Healthy diet